CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 # 95-702 Distributed Systems for Information Systems Management
 # Lab 3 - Creating Containers and Deploying to the Cloud

-***For Lab 3, the 1/4 point checkpoint is due to your specific TA during your lab session.*** The full lab is due before Monday's lecture, 2:00 PM EST 6-Feb-2023.
+***For Lab 3, the 1/4 point checkpoint is due to your specific TA during your lab session.*** The full lab is due before Monday's lecture, 2:00 PM.
 The final checkpoint can be shown to any TA.

-What to do:
-- (intro) Read a little (here and/or on the web) about Docker containers
-- (Part 1) Install Docker Desktop and run InterestingPicture inside a container on your laptop.
-That's the **1/4 point checkpoint.**
-- (Part 2) Create a Codespaces account in the Cloud and run your Docker container there.
-That's the **3/4 point full lab.**
-- (Part 3) Read a little (on the web) about the Cloud.
-This is not part of the lab credit, but **it will be covered on the exam.**

-After this lab, you will be able to: create a local Docker container to run a servlet; run a Docker container in the cloud for that same servlet; understand basic Cloud terminology; and explain the trade-offs of using containers in the Cloud.
+After this lab, you will be able to: create a local Docker container to run a servlet; create a Docker container in the cloud for that same servlet; understand basic Cloud terminology; and explain the trade-offs of using containers in the Cloud.

-## Introduction: Containers

 ___Docker___ is a technology for creating containerized applications - that is, your application runs inside a portable container that has all the elements needed to run that application.
 "Container" means a __process__ (running program) that executes on a machine.
 "Portable" means the container can be executed on your laptop or moved to another machine - like a cloud server.
 The container is isolated from other processes on the host machine, so if it crashes, it shouldn't take any other processes down.
 There are a few issues with isolation, though - for example, the ports that a regular process can access via sockets must be mapped from the container's internal (virtual) ports to the host's actual ports.
 Systems can be composed of multiple containers that typically use some other technology (like [Kubernetes](https://kubernetes.io/)) to talk to each other (instead of low level port access).
 See Docker's [documentation](https://docs.docker.com/) for more details.
 At the end of the lab, there's a reading assignment about Docker.

 A Docker __image__ is an executable file created from a Dockerfile containing all the Docker commands needed to make the image plus a self-contained application.
 For example, a Web servlet must be packaged as a [war](https://en.wikipedia.org/wiki/WAR_(file_format)#:~:text=In%20software%20engineering%2C%20a%20WAR,that%20together%20constitute%20a%20web) file for use here.
-When the image is created, it will have an assigned UUID (unique identifier) and image name.
+When the image is created, it will have an auto-generated name (like "admiring_tereshkova") - you can rename it if you'd like - and the image will have a separate UUID (unique identifier) and image name different than the auto-generated name.

 The Docker commands used in the lab are all preceded by "docker"; they are case-sensitive; and when you create the Dockerfile, it ___must___ be in Linux-style format: no ".txt" on the end, and Unix line endings (see below for details).

-This lab will get you to install Docker on your laptop, run Interesting Picture as a Docker image, then push that image to the cloud (we'll be using Codespaces).
+This lab will get you to install Docker on your laptop, run Interesting Picture as a Docker image, then push that image to the cloud (we'll be using Heroku).
 As you work through the commands, be sure to reflect on them by asking yourself these questions: What is each command's purpose?
 What software is being used by this command?
 How does this fit into a Distributed Systems context?

 ### Warning!
 If you are running Windows Home Edition, upgrade to Educational or Pro before doing this lab!